They say 40 points is the magic number a Premier League team needs to reach if it is to avoid relegation.

 When Carlton Cole is your top scorer with just ten goals, it’s hardly surprising when your team is in a relegation dogfight.
 But that only tells part of the story of a season that shaped West Ham United for the next decade.

-The campaign began well for the Hammers, winning 2-0 at Molineux on the opening day.
+The campaign began well for the Hammers, winning 2-0 at Wolves on the opening day.
 That would be their only away win of the whole season, however, as they struggled to string results together after the club was plunged into crisis.

 Their Icelandic owner and banker Björgólfur Guðmundsson was declared bankrupt following the economic crash of 2008, putting the London outfit in serious jeopardy.
 David Gold and David Sullivan took over the club in January 2009 and, despite awful midseason form, the team managed to survive.